- Overview

 XML file

-Checklist | Confirm (Yes/No) |
+| Checklist | Confirm (Yes/No) |

-Verify that the XML file defines all basic feed nodes, including the XML version and encoding:
+Verify that the XML file includes all basic feed nodes, including the XML version and encoding: | |

 Verify that the XML file includes a | |

-Verify that the XML file includes all companies associated with jobs. | |
+Verify that the XML file includes every company associated with the jobs. | |

-Verify that the XML file does not include any TEST jobs. | |
+Verify that the XML file does not include any test jobs. | |

-All URLs that the XML file includes as metadata are URL-encoded.
-URL elements include the | |
+Verify that all metadata URLs in the XML file are URL-encoded.
+These URL elements include | |

-External ID matches the career website content. | |
+Verify that the external ID matches the content on the career site. | |

-All jobs have an |
+Verify that all jobs include an |

 Indeed Apply - Screener questions

-Checklist | Details | Confirm (Yes/No) |
+| Checklist | Details | Confirm (Yes/No) |

 XML content | Verify that the | |